Mistrust And Lack Of Genetic Diversity Slow Gains In Precision Medicine

 Precision medicine depends on the accumulation of a lot of data and biospecimens (such as blood, urine, saliva and health surveys) and access to health records from individuals.
 Over the last couple of decades — ever since the Human Genome Project, which was completed in 2003, — we have been, as a society, investing in all kinds of data collection activities.

-Some of these have been quite large-scale ... like the All of Us program, organized by the National Institutes of Health, which aims to recruit one million people to share their genetics and health information for research.
+Some of these have been quite large-scale ... like the All of Us program, organized by the National Institutes of Health, which aims to recruit 1 million people to share their genetics and health information for research.
 Other organizations have created their own bio-repositories to be used, presumably, for research that will enhance precision medicine.

 So we're building the infrastructure right now for the research enterprise — creating essentially these large libraries of individuals' information and samples, and making decisions about how they're going to be stored and curated.
 And that has triggered a lot of questions about how you ethically recruit individuals into these types of large-scale projects, when it's unclear how the samples and the data might be used in the future.